Employee engagement has a slew of benefits for any organization.

 How Does This Help You?

 Employee engagement is partially the result of higher job satisfaction.
-When people feel more connected to their organization and are happy at work, they’ll go above and beyond for it.
+Employees feeling more connected to their organization are happier at work, and they’ll go above and beyond, too.

 When employees are happier, it results in higher retention and lower turnover, but ultimately it’s higher productivity and a willingness to do more for your organization including advocate for your brand.
 This involves promoting your brand's initiatives and sharing its messages on social media.
 This could be for a specific event, a simple piece of content, or more.